R3tr0BoiDX/smwc-browser/README.md

 ## Install

-There are two way for you to install this.
+There are two ways for you to install this.
 You can download precompiled binaries or clone this repo and run it from the source code!

 ### Precompiled binaries